 The Key Metric …

-While all of these are certainly worthy of a Dealer’s and a manager’s attention, there is one key item listed above that has a direct effect on all of the others listed…
+While there are certainly plenty of fixed ops metrics worthy of a Dealer’s and a manager’s attention, there is one key metric that has a direct effect on all of the others listed…

 It is totally controllable and costs virtually nothing to improve it.